 Suitable for EOS and digital SLR cameras, the lens has a heavy construction design.
 Lens are mostly used with Canon 70D, 80D, 7D Mark II and etc.

-As for its features, the wide-angle zoom range ensures the canon lens provides sharp and crystal images.
+As for its features, the wide-angle zoom range ensures the canon lenses provides sharp and crystal images.
 The autofocus performance is superb as you get to focus clearly on a specific object, even from a distance.

 Moreover, the lens has really nice features, like weather sealing, which helps you film or take a photo in any kind of weather condition.